plurid/plurid-themes/README.md

-There are four base themes and multiple, `plurid`-based product themes.
+There are five base themes and multiple, `plurid`-based product themes.

-The four base themes consist of:
+The five base themes consist of:

 + `night`
 + `dusk`
 + `dawn`
 + `light`
++ `ponton`

-where the lightness increases from the `night` to `light`.
+where the lightness increases from the `night` to `light`, and `ponton` is a blue-based theme.

 The four base themes are inspired by [radical-style-interfaces](https://github.com/plurid/radical-style-interfaces).